ties2/ComputerVision-DataScience-Master/lectures/machine learning/Validation.markdown

 # Validation

 In the context of machine learning and data science, validation is the critical process of systematically evaluating a model's performance to ensure it generalizes well to new, unseen data.
 It is essential for selecting the best model configuration and preventing overfitting.
+To understand how to validate machine learning models, you must first distinguish between Validation Strategies (how you split your data to test the model) and Evaluation Metrics (the mathematical formulas used to score the model).

 1. Why Validation is Necessary
-The primary goal of a machine learning model is generalization—performing accurately on data it was not trained on.
+The primary goal of a machine learning model is generalization performing accurately on data it was not trained on.

 Preventing Overfitting: A model trained solely on the training data can memorize the noise and specifics of that set, leading to excellent performance on the training data but poor performance on new data.
 Validation provides an unbiased estimate of generalization error.